Federal Aviation Administration (FAA), DOT.

 (e) Unsafe Condition

-This AD was prompted by analysis and by cracks found in the HPT wheel during an inspection.
-We are issuing this AD to prevent uncontained failure of the HPT wheels, damage to the engine, and damage to the airplane.
+This AD was prompted by an updated analysis that lowered the life limit of fan wheels installed on the affected engines.
+We are issuing this AD to prevent failure of the fan wheel.
+The unsafe condition, if not corrected, could result in failure of the fan wheel, uncontained release of the fan wheel, damage to the engine, and damage to the airplane.

 Comply with this AD within the compliance times specified, unless already done.